Page contents

 Multiple care visits per day

-Many care agencies will offer care with multiple visits per day – for example, a visit to the home in the morning, midday, and before bed.
+Many domiciliary care agencies will offer care with multiple visits per day – for example, a visit to the home in the morning, midday and before bed.

 Live-in care

-Live-in care is a type of domiciliary care where a trained carer moves into your home so that care is available when needed.
-This is a good solution if you typically sleep well through the night, as the carer will also be asleep.
+Live-in care is a good solution if you typically sleep well through the night, as the carer will also be asleep.

 24-hour care

-If you wake up more than twice a night, 24-hour care is a better option than live-in care.
-A live-in carer will sleep when you sleep, while 24-hour care involves a carer staying in your home, awake, while you sleep to assist you when you wake.
+If you wake up more than twice a night, 24-hour care will be the better choice over live-in care.
+A live-in domiciliary carer will sleep when you sleep, whereas 24-hour care means there will be a carer in your own home who is awake while you sleep, and another carer on hand for when you are awake.

 Nursing domiciliary care

-If you need support with things like injections, changing or applying dressings, assisting with oxygen or other nursing help, some care agencies can offer you specialty nursing care support.
+If you need support with things like injections, changing or applying dressings, assisting with oxygen or other nursing help, some domiciliary home care agencies can offer you specialty nursing care support.

 Example of companionship care